LightningTipBot/LightningTipBot/README.md

   	<img alt="How to set up a lnbits wallet and the User Manager extension." src="resources/tooltips.png" >
 </p>

-### Lightning Address
+### LNURL server

-Every user has a [Lightning Address](https://lightningaddress.com/) a la `username@host.com` with which they can receive funds from other wallets.
+Users can send and receive via .
 For this to work, you need to set the `lnurl_public_server` in `config.yaml`.
 The bot will then host a LNURL endpoint at `.well-known/lnurlp/username` which handles the data exchange with other wallets.

+### Send and receive via Lightning Address

+Every user has a [Lightning Address](https://lightningaddress.com/) a la `username@host.com` with which they can send to via `/send <amount> <user@domain.com>` and receive from other wallets.

 ### Link to BlueWallet or Zap